What is Dynamic Figure Drawing

 What Will We Do on This Course?

-In this course, you’ll start from the ground floor and work your way up.
-Each step of the way, you’ll have expert guidance to show you what you should be doing and give you goal posts that you should aim for.
-Having the feedback of a real-life instructor is the gold standard, but that’s a standard that’s very difficult to meet given our current situation.
-This course gives you the next best thing to one on one instruction and tailored feedback.
-It gives you all of the knowledge you need and shows you how you should be progressing, which lets you judge your own progress.
+In this course, you'll start from the ground floor and work your way up.
+Each step of the way, you'll have expert guidance to show you what you should be doing and give you goal posts that you should aim for.
+Having the feedback of a real-life instructor is the gold standard, but that's a standard that's very difficult to meet given our current situation.
+This course gives you the next best thing: one-on-one instruction and tailored feedback.
+It gives you all the knowledge you need and shows you how you should progress, which lets you judge your own progress.

 Materials and Basic Preparation